Water Quality, Filtration & Testing

 Maintenance Needs

 Some filters need more upkeep than others.
-We should consider how often we want to change cartridges or clean the system.
+You should consider how often you want to change cartridges or clean the system.

 Backwashing filters need regular cleaning cycles.
 Cartridge filters need replacement every few months.